This concerns film that feature outbreaks of plague and disease as depicted in genre cinema. This falls into roughly

 The Last Man on Earth (1964), the only faithful version of Richard Matheson’s I Am Legend (1954), concerns the titular last man at siege from hordes of vampires created by biowarfare.
 These are replaced by mutants in The Omega Man (1971) and I Am Legend (2007).
 Vampire Virus (2020) treats vampirism as a deadly viral infection, while plague creates a race of vampire-like mutants in Ultraviolet (2006).
 Hidden (2015) takes place in a fallout shelter as a family huddle from an infection above that has created mutants.

 Other Plague Outbreaks

 George A. Romero’s underrated The Crazies (1973) created the theme of a biospill sending the population of a small town crazy.
 In a similar vein, there was also the modestly effective Impulse (1984) about a town being driven crazy by a toxic biospill.
-The idea of a madness-inducing contagion features in other films like Warning Sign (1985), Dead Air (2009), Salvage (2009), The Collapsed (2011), Patient Zero (2012), Mayhem (2017) and Mom & Dad (2017).
-These are dealt with in more detail under the theme Films About Mass Insanity.
+The idea of a madness-inducing contagion features in other films like Warning Sign (1985), Dead Air (2009), Salvage (2009), The Collapsed (2011), Patient Zero (2012), Mayhem (2017), Mom & Dad (2017) and The Sadness (2021) These are dealt with in more detail under the theme Films About Mass Insanity.